tatami-inc/tatami/README.md

 Users can then write dedicated code paths to take advantage of these properties.
 For example, we might use different algorithms for dense data, where we don't have to look up indices; and for sparse data, if we can avoid the uninteresting zero values.
-Similarly, if we want to compute a row-wise statistic, but the matrix is more efficiently accessed by column according to `prefer_rows()`, we could iterate on the columns and attempt to compute the statistic in a "running" manner.
+Similarly, if we want to compute a row-wise statistic, but the matrix is more efficiently accessed by column according to `prefer_rows()`, we could iterate on the columns and attempt to compute the statistic in a "running" manner (see [`colsums.cpp`](gallery/src/colsums.cpp) for an example).
-(See [`colsums.cpp`](gallery/src/colsums.cpp) for a good example.)
-In the most complex cases, this results in code that looks like:
+In the most complex cases, this leads to code like:

 ```cpp
 if (mat->sparse()) {